Skip to Content

 Note: Separate PDQ summaries on Cervical Cancer Screening and Cervical Cancer Treatment are also available.

-Based on solid evidence, cigarette smoking, both active and passive, increases the risk of cervical cancer.
+Based on solid evidence, cigarette smoking, both active and passive, is associated with an increased risk of cervical cancer in HPV-infected women.

 Magnitude of Effect: Among HPV-infected women, current and former smokers have approximately two to three times the incidence of high-grade cervical intraepithelial neoplasia or invasive cancer.
 Passive smoking is also associated with increased risk but to a lesser extent.